 Pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Company's directors and executive officers and any persons holding more than 10% of the Company's Common Stock are required to report their beneficial ownership and any changes in their beneficial ownership to the SEC and the Company.
 Specific due dates for those reports have been established, and the Company is required to report in this statement any failure to file such reports by those due dates.
-Based on the Company's review of Forms 3, 4 and 5 filed by such persons and information provided by the Company's directors and executive officers, the Company believes that, during the year ended December 31, 2015, all Section 16(a) filing requirements applicable to such persons were met in a timely manner.
+Based on the Company's review of Forms 3, 4 and 5 filed by such persons and information provided by the Company's directors and executive officers, the Company believes that, during the year ended December 31, 2016, all Section 16(a) filing requirements applicable to such persons were met in a timely manner, with the exception of Mr. Savage's purchase of shares on March 23, 2016, for which a Form 4 was filed one business day late on March 28, 2016.